BWibrew/laravel-sitesettings/README.md

 $setting = Setting::register('avatar', $file);
 ```

-The value returned on a file upload setting is a string controlled by the `media_value_type` config value.
+The value returned on a file upload setting is a string controlled by the `file_value_type` config value.

 ## Configuration
 Set `use_scopes` to `false` to disable the use of scopes.

-The `media_value_type` setting controls the value stored in the settings table.
+The `file_value_type` setting controls the value stored in the settings table.
 This can be set to `'file_name'`,
 `'path'` or `'url'`.

 ## Testing